-- Generalised anxiety disorder: feeling anxious for a long time and often being fearful; not anxious about anything specific.
-This broad condition affects people in different ways. - Obsessive compulsive disorder: see p43 for more information. - Post-traumatic stress disorder: developing strong feelings of anxiety after experiencing or witnessing something very traumatic.
+- Generalised Anxiety Disorder: feeling anxious for a long time and often being fearful; not anxious about anything specific.
+This broad condition affects people in different ways. - Dbsessive Compulsive Disorder: see p63 for more information. - Post-Traumatic Stress Disorder (PTSD): developing strong feelings of anxiety after experiencing or witnessing something very traumatic.
 PTSD can cause flashbacks and nightmares where the person is reliving all the emotions experienced during the event(s).